Maximizing Calf Mobility with Foam Rolling

 Are there any precautions to consider when foam rolling the calves?

-It is important to avoid rolling directly over the Achilles tendon and to use caution when applying pressure to sensitive areas.
-If you have any existing injuries or medical conditions, it is best to consult with a healthcare professional before foam rolling.
+Avoid rolling directly over the Achilles tendon or bone, and use caution when applying pressure to sensitive areas.
+Always consult a healthcare professional if you have a medical condition or persistent discomfort before starting a foam rolling regimen.